 But try to plan your travel around non-peak times.
 The trains become jam-packed at around 8 a.m. and 5 p.m.
 It’s amusing to see commuters being literally packed into the train by professional people-pushers, but you don’t want to be in that mess.

 3 Weeks Before

 Your data needs will vary from person to person.
 Fortunately, there are many products that cater to these different needs. eConnectJapan and JRPass offer SIM cards and pocket Wi-Fi devices with various plans.
 If you’re a data hog like me, your use could get pretty expensive.
-But your hotel and JR stations should have free Wi-Fi available to mitigate your bandwidth usage.
-If you don’t have any pressing needs, you should be able to just leave your phone on airplane mode and only bring it online for a couple minutes every now and then to check up on your notifications.
+But your hotel and JR stations will have free Wi-Fi available to mitigate your bandwidth usage.
+If you don’t have any pressing needs, you should be able to just leave your phone disconnected and only bring it online for a couple minutes every now and then to check up on your notifications.